w3f/polkadot-wiki/docs/learn/learn-hyperbridge.md

 :::info Learn about Parachain and Bridges

-To fully follow the material on this page, it is recommended to be familiar with the concepts of the [Parachain](https://wiki.polkadot.network/docs/learn-parachains) and [Bridges](./learn-bridges.md).
+To fully follow the material on this page, it is recommended to be familiar with the concepts of [Parachain](./learn-parachains) and [Bridges](./learn-bridges.md).

 :::